LiteCode/SwiftDI/README.md

 let view = HomeView().inject(container: container)
 ```

-Or if you wanna add some method to container using method `environmentInject`:
+Or if you wanna add some instance to container using method `environmentInject`:

 ```swift